jaminthorns/vscode-gitterm/ideas.md

 send the arguments of the executed command to GitTerm, which would allow GitTerm to contextualize a terminal so that better link actions can be provided.

+This has some considerations:

+- How would this be made cross-platform?

+  We can modify the user's `PATH`, but what kind of executable would be shipped?
+  If a shell function, then we'd need to make a separate script for each shell.
+  If a binary, then we'd to ship a cross-platform binary.

+- How does the function communicate with GitTerm?

+  A web server is all that I can think of.
+The part that runs in the shell only needs to send information to GitTerm, so something like `curl` can be used.

 ## Workspace Detection within Terminal

 To get the workspace folder for a terminal, the best method would be to: